Walt Brown (creationist): Hydroplate theory

 The most distinctive feature of Brown's theories, compared to other creationist theories, are the hydroplates.
 He claims that, prior to the Flood of Noah, there was an enormous amount of water underneath the crust of the Earth, and that this water pressurizing, shattering the crust, and breaking it into plates was both part of the Flood and created the continental plates that mainstream geology associates with plate tectonics.
 Because the plates are, in this theory, formed by the action of water, he calls them "hydroplates" and gives their name to the theory.

 Reception

 Walt Brown has had contentious relations with other creationist organizations.
 The young earth creationist organization, Answers in Genesis has a standing offer to Brown to publish some of his material in their journals but Brown has declined.
 The old earth creationist organization, Answers in Creation has published material rebutting Brown's hydroplate theory.
-The Christian American Scientific Affiliation website features a video critical of Brown's video "God's Power and Scripture's Authority" by Steven H. Schimmrich of Kutztown University.
+The Christian American Scientific Affiliation website features a video critical of Brown's video "God's Power and Scripture's Authority" by Steven H. Schimmrich of Kutztown University of Pennsylvania.